On this page

 • aud: The full URL of the resource that you're using the JWT to authenticate to

-• exp: The expiration time of the token in seconds since January 1, 1970 UTC (current UNIX timestamp).
-This value must be a maximum of only an hour in the future.
+• exp: The expiration time of the token is in seconds since January 1, 1970 UTC (the current UNIX timestamp).
+This value must be a maximum of only one hour in the future.

 • jti: (Optional) The token's unique identifier.
-This value is used to prevent the JWT from being replayed.
+Use this value to prevent the JWT from being replayed.
 The claim is a case-sensitive string.

 • iat: (Optional) The issuing time of the token in seconds since January 1, 1970 UTC (current UNIX timestamp)